unixwzrd/venvutil/README.md

 # venvutil - Manage Conda and Pip VENV's with some simple functions and scripts.
 (*Still under development*)

+## Update: Functions all seem to be working correctly

+All functions seem to be working properly, though there is a lot of cleanup and documentation which needs updating, but they are all pretty handy.
+I have the annoyances worked out of the wrapper functions for conda and pip, they work properly run, the intended commands, and the logging, while in place, is not quiet operational.
+There are a few issues I'd like to work out such as when cloning an VENV, deleting a VENV and where the changes get logged.
 ## Building all necessary items for oobabooga for macOS on Apple Silicon Series Processors

 The purpose of this originally was to build all the required modules and source code required for oobabooga necessary for best performance possible on macOS on Apple Silicon M-series processors.
 This is done with a single configuration file.
 All still under development, but currently in testing.
 If you are brave, go right ahead and have a look at the config files in the config directory.